vvvv/The-Gray-Book/index.md

 If you're new to vvvv, please start reading in the [Getting Started](reference/getting-started/overview.md) section.

 ## Courses
-- Starting end of October online: [12 session vvvv beginner class](https://thenodeinstitute.org/super-early-bird-registration-is-open-for-the-next-vvvv-beginners-class/) hosted by The NODE Institute
+- Starting October 27 online: [12 session vvvv beginner class](https://thenodeinstitute.org/courses/vvvv-beginner-class-winter-2025/) hosted by The NODE Institute
 - More [Upcoming and past vvvv courses](https://thenodeinstitute.org/courses/#uagb-tabs__tab0) hosted by The NODE Institute.

 ## Tutorials